mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup II.md

 Users can rename / remove navigation items except for the ones added by the Admin by default.
 This accomplished in the ```app navigation items edit page```.

 ## App Manager
 All apps in an org can be viewed and managed in the App Manager, including the app menu configuration.
+The App Manager is found under ```Settings -> App Manager```.
+A tab must exit for a Lightning component or page in order to add it to an app in Salesforce or the navigation menu.
+This is automatically creeated when a Lighhtning page is built and activated using the Lightning App Builder.

+Lightning apps can be configured to support desktop, phone, or both devices.
+They can be personalized depending on the navigation style.
+Utility items can also be added here.
+You can also add additional navigation items and assign the app to user profiles.

 # UI Features: Sandbox & Change Sets
+There are a number of different kinds of actions available in Salesforce:

+- Global Actions - actions that are available in places like the home page; allow action types such as create a record and log a call.
+- Object-Specific Actions - allow creating a record that is related to the object.
+- Action Layout Editor - fields can be added, removed, or reordered using the action layout editor for an object-specific action.

+## Quick Action Overview

+## Global Actions

+## Dynamic Actions
+## Object-Specific Actions
+## Scenarios & Solutions